Christine-Anderson/away-mission-manager/README.md

 # Instructions for Grader

-- You can generate the first required event related to adding Xs to a Y by...
+- You can generate the first required event related to adding Xs to a Y by:
+  - First, in the load window either click the "yes" button to load the starship data or the "no" button to progress to the Captain's name window.
+Input your name and click the "enter" button.
+  - Then click the "create mission" button to create a new away mission.
+Note that if you loaded previous starship data with a current away mission, this menu will be skipped.
+This will generate the crew manager and mission manager menus.
+  - In the crew manager window, the left panel displays the list current crew members.
+Select crew member(s) from the list by clicking their names (holding shift to select multiple crew members) and click the "add" button to add them to the away team (right panel).
-- You can generate the second required event related to adding Xs to a Y by... must also allow the user to generate at least two events related to those Xs and Y
+- You can generate the second required event related to adding Xs to a Y by:
+  - First navigate to the crew manager menu as above.
+  - Crew members may be removed from the away team by selecting crew member(s) in the away team panel following a similar procedure as above and clicking the "remove" button.
+  - As well, selecting crew member(s) from the crew member (left) panel as above and clicking the "stats" button will generate a window displaying stats on the selected crew member(s)
 - You can locate my visual component by starting the program.
 The load window will display an image of the starship.
-- You can save the state of my application by clicking the close button which will bring up the save window with the option to save.
-Click the "yes" button to save.
+- You can save the state of my application by clicking the close button at any time which will bring up the save window.
+Click the "yes" button to save and exit the program.
+Click the "no" button to exit without saving.
 - You can reload the state of my application by clicking the "yes" button in the load window when you start the program.

 #### Citations